 \section{Abstract}

 Modified gravity models have been constantly proposed with the purpose of evading some standard gravity shortcomings.
 Recently proposed by A.H.
 Chamseddine and V. Mukhanov, the Mimetic Gravity arises as an optimistic alternative.
 Our purpose in this work is to derive Tolman-Oppenheimer-Volkoff equations and solutions for such a gravity theory.
 We solve them numerically for quark star and neutron star cases.
-The results are carefully discussed. \keywords{Modified gravity \and compact stars \and Tolman-Oppenheimer-Volkoff equations }
+The results are carefully discussed.